 |This writing has not yet been rated and therefore this information is not yet available.|

 I noticed that Cody was always alone, rarely speaking to anyone.
 Some of the other students called her "Boris" after the movie actor Boris Karloff who played Frankenstein and other monsters.
-She had some kind of disfigurement on her face which I later found out was from a childhood accident--she was burned by a pot of cooking oil.
+She had some kind of disfigurement on her face which I later found out was from a childhood accident: she was seriously burned by a pot of cooking oil.
 I must admit that I was also pretty much an island unto myself at school so it wasn't exactly a saint's miracle that we started hanging out together.
 We would wait for each other after last period and walk home, trying not to pay much attention to the taunting from the jocks and gossiping girly cliques.

 Cody told me her nana--her name was Edith Jelinek, had been a widow since Cody was in early grade school.
 Cody's grandfather had died in his late 50's from a massive heart attack.
 Besides Cody's mom, they had two sons, both who had been killed in the Dieppe raid during the last war.
 Let me be painfully honest: it was perfectly okay to walk home with with her and spend some time hanging out, but I know full well that if she was pretty, I'd have asked her out long ago without the blink of an eye.
-What a total piece of shit I was, always whining on about how looks were way overrated and how all those superficial kids had never bothered to look beyond a person's outer shell, neglecting the real beauty inside.
-Sadly, I was no different from them.
+What a total piece of shit I was, always whining on about how looks were way overrated and how all those superficial kids at school had never bothered to look beyond a person's outer shell, neglecting the real beauty inside.
+Pathetically, I was no different from them.
 So as it was, with shameful hypocrisy, I kept a safe platonic distance from poor Cody.

 "Hey lover boy!"
 Did you hear the news about your girlfriend?"
 I knew he was ribbing me about Cody who I hadn't seen in school for over a week.
 "Well, she went fuckin' crazy: totally lost it in art class on Thursday.
 She started spazzing all over the floor and foaming at the mouth like she had rabies or something.
 I guess the vet forgot to give her her yearly shots!
 Ha ha ha!
 We heard she ended the fuck up in a straight jacket in a rubber room at the Queen Street nut house!"
 I thought about poor Cody and how these assholes, just like the other hotshots at school, were responsible for most of the poor girl's troubles.
 I stared hard at the jerk and told the piece of shit "to fuck off!"
-Then, mindful of possible physical assault, I made my way slowly outside.
+Then, mindful of a probable physical assault, I made my way slowly outside.
 He followed me out the door, making sure his footsteps were loud.
 "Come back fag and play me a table--I hear you're a real shark!"
 I kept walking, listening to Garner's posse of moron jocks, spewing high pitched childish "clucking" sounds.

-When I got there I decided to grab a coffee at the Dip'n Donut across the street and do some people watching, which was just an excuse I admit because I was in no hurry to enter the place.
+When I got there I decided to grab a coffee at the "Dip'n Donut" across the street and do some people watching, which was just an excuse I admit because I was in no hurry to step inside a mental institution.
 And boy, was I ever freaked out by what I saw standing along the entrance.
-There, in all his disgusting glory, was this scruffy older guy with a white beard who looked like one of those drunken rubbies I always saw downtown.
-He was wearing only a pair of tattered blue striped pyjamas and socks even though it was late March with a chill wind was blowing in the damp air.
-I swear, I wasn't hallucinating, but the cat was shamelessly holding a girly magazine and frantically beating off like it was just another ho hum day in the office!
+There, in all his disgusting glory, was this scruffy older guy with a white beard who looked like one of those drunken rubbies I always gingerly step around when I trek downtown.
+He was wearing only a pair of tattered blue striped pyjamas and socks, even though it was late March with a chill wind blowing in the damp air.
+I swear, I wasn't hallucinating, but the cat was shamelessly holding what I assumed was a girly magazine and beating off frantically like it was just another ho hum day in the office!
 I caught a glimpse of a cop standing outside guarding a construction site.
 He was smiling and nodding his head back and forth as if to say "what can I do?
 He's off his bloody skull!"
-I thought about how all these nut bars in this fucked up city could get away with nearly anything shady!
+I thought about how all these nut bars in this fucked up city could get away with nearly any pathetic thing!